 Planning a 2021 Euro trip?
 You’ll need an ETIAS visa for that

-This basically means that if you intend to visit certain European countries on a short term basis (90 days and under) for general tourism, business, transit or medical purposes, you’ll be required to complete an electronic ETIAS application four days prior to your departure.
+This means that for visits to select European countries, you’ll have to complete an electronic ETIAS application at least four days prior to your departure.
 This includes transiting en route to other destinations.

-The European Travel Information and Authorisation System (ETIAS) was first introduced by the European Union in 2016 and was implemented to improve the security of EU member states within the Schengen region by capturing data on travellers that currently visit the area without a visa.
+The European Travel Information and Authorisation System (ETIAS) was introduced in 2016 by the European Union.
+Its goal is to improve the security of its member states by capturing data on its travellers.

-As the process is completely online, you can expect their ETIAS application to normally be processed and approved within minutes, and the authorisation will be sent by email.
-You won’t need to print or present any documents at the airport since the ETIAS is stored electronically against the passport details stored in the European Immigration system.
+The process is online which means you can expect your application to be approved within minutes and sent by email.
+Physical copies aren’t needed since the ETIAS is stored electronically along with passport details in the European Immigration system.

 So, what’s the difference between an ETIAS and Schengen Visa?

 ETIAS is an electronic travel authorisation that is for travellers who currently can travel to Europe without a visa.
-The Schengen Visa, on the other hand, is required for travellers are unable to travel to EU countries without a visa.
+The Schengen Visa is for those who are unable to travel to EU countries without a visa.

 For more information on ETIAS guidelines and applications for Trinbagonian citizens, visit their website.